Powerlearnproject/se-assignment-day-2-git-and-github-benking-web/README.md

-## QUESTION 6:Explore the role of pull requests in the GitHub workflow.
+## QUESTION 7: Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ### SOLUTION.